statgen/locuszoom/assets/docs/rendering_layouts.md

 ```

 When you are not sure what notation convention to use, check the rest of your layout- the JS console is a very powerful tool, and development is much easier when you can introspect the actual behavior of your code.

+## Layouts also control behavior
+In this guide, we have mostly focused on Layouts as a tool for controlling how data is rendered.
+However, layouts also provide configuration directives to enable powerful behaviors such as zooming, matching, and filtering.
+See the [guide to interactivity](interactivity.html) for details.

 ## Where to find more information
  We also provide other tools (such as [LocalZoom](https://github.com/statgen/localzoom/blob/develop/src/util/lz-helpers.js)), which demonstrate higher-order concepts like adding multiple panels to the same plot.
 Note that this code base is very heavily oriented around the idea of composition, with functions like `createStudyLayout`, `createStudyTabixSources`, and `addPanels`.
 Instead of defining the entire layout, this structure is focused on creating each piece required and combining them as appropriate.
 The same process is used to create layouts for the first study track as for the fourth.